 Rather than squeeze in all three destinations, visitors who don’t mind eliminating Budva can embark on a tour into the Bay of Kotor by boat.
 Guests travel by bus to the Montenegro border, then hop on a boat to sail into the Kotor Bay, visiting the towns of Perast and Kotor.
 Get the Details!

 Incredibly popular, the Dubrovnik to Mostar day trip is a fabulous way to see the fascinating country of Bosnia and Herzegovina.
 A multicultural city with a complicated past, Mostar features a dazzling bazaar, centerpiece Old Bridge (a UNESCO World Heritage Site) and an incredible cuisine.
-Not far from the city are the picturesque Kravice Waterfalls, which are well-worth the stop to see!
+Not far from the city are the picturesque Kravice Waterfalls and the peaceful Blagaj Tekija, which are absolutely worth the stop to see!

 For more information, read our Mostar Blog Post: Things To Do in Mostar.